salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/02-functions-scope.md

 ### Q3: What is the temporal dead zone?

 **Answer:**

+**Temporal Dead Zone Example** - Shows the period between entering scope and variable initialization where let/const variables exist but cannot be accessed.

 ```javascript
 // Temporal Dead Zone (TDZ)
 // Period between entering scope and variable initialization